+The African Beer Cup is the largest beer competition on the continent.
 Entries are welcomed from breweries small and large operating in any African country.
-Beers will be double-judged by a handpicked panel of qualified beer judges and industry experts.
-Winners will be announced at the annual Craft Brewers Powwow, a conference for brewers and beer lovers, which takes place in Cape Town in May.
+Beers will be double-judged by a handpicked panel of qualified beer judges and industry experts from around the globe.
+Winners are announced at the annual BeerEx Africa, held in Cape Town.

 If you're entering a lager and are not sure which category it best fits into, check out our handy Infographic.

-The cost to enter is R750 per beer.
+The cost to enter is ZAR880 per beer (inclusive of VAT).
 This does not include shipping costs.

 To enter, complete the form here and make payment online.
 Once registered, you will receive a document with all the details on how to ship your beers to us.

 The judging panels will be made up of BJCP-qualified judges and industry experts.
-Beers will be judged using the 2015 BJCP guidelines.
+Beers will be judged using the 2021 BJCP guidelines.
 Although BJCP judging is designed to remove subjectivity, it is not a fool-proof way to judge.
 Sometimes judges have an off day, are unfamiliar with a style or are influenced by someone else on their panel.
 To try and remove this risk, every beer in the African Beer Cup will be judged twice, by two different panels.
 Scores will then be compared and an average taken.
-Should there be a difference of more than seven points between the two sets of scores, a third panel will be called upon to re-evaluate.
-Best of show will be judged by a specially selected panel in Cape Town.
+Should there be a difference of more than seven points between the two sets of scores, a third panel will be called upon to re-evaluate and an overall average of the three scores will determine the final score.

 If you are interested in judging at the African Beer Cup, please get in touch detailing your judging, sensory and/or brewing experience.